Toyota to develop hydrogen fuel cars with Chinese partners FAW, GAC

-BEIJING (Reuters) - Toyota Motor plans to launch hydrogen fuel-cell car models with its China partners Guangzhou Automobile Group (GAC) and FAW Group [SASACJ.UL], as the Japanese automaker tries to boost its presence in the world’s biggest auto market.
+BEIJING, Sept 26 (Reuters) - Toyota Motor plans to launch hydrogen fuel-cell car models with its China partners Guangzhou Automobile Group (GAC) and FAW Group , as the Japanese automaker tries to boost its presence in the world’s biggest auto market.

 Toyota will also equip GAC and their joint venture’s car models with fuel cells, according to a filing by GAC to the Shanghai stock exchange on Thursday.